brod4910/CS4230_Parallel_Programming/README.md

 Please note that we expect you to be in `$HOME` on your machine when you are setting up the CS_4230.

-We are expecting that the class repository be checked out in $HOME directory. because dotcshrc expects CS_4230 directory to be at $HOME.
+We are expecting that the class repository be checked out in `$HOME` directory. because dotcshrc expects CS_4230 directory to be at `$HOME`.

 Please note that every terminal that you compile the sources provided in CS_4230 uses environment variables, so please ensure that